bsbarkur/anveshanegalu/_posts/2024-02-04-llama2-hasgeek-paper-session.md

 Each decoding step in autoregressive models like Transformers requires loading decoder weights along with all attention keys and values.
 This process is not only computationally intensive but also memory bandwidth-intensive.
 As model sizes grow, this overhead also increases, making scaling up an increasingly arduous task.

-The below figure shows how a multi-attention scenario works.
+The below figure shows how a Grouped-attention scenario works.
 ![multi attention](https://github.com/bsbarkur/bsbarkur.github.io/assets/106684/4ad9cdaf-13da-4d51-98ad-3e1e18878ffa)